Our department is headed by Prof. Dr. Jens Kurreck.

 The focus of the department is the application of biotechnological methods in molecular medicine.
 In this way we try to understand mechanisms of disease development and to develop new therapeutic approaches.
 RNA technologies such as RNA interference or CRISPR/Cas9, which can be used to specifically inhibit the expression of genes, play a special role here.
 Recently, our group succeeded in identifying a very efficient small interfering RNA (siRNA) against the SARS coronavirus-2, which is now being further developed.

 In the interest of animal welfare, we are striving to develop new replacement models for animal experiments.
 Three-dimensional bioprinting is used to generate organ models that are then used for infection research.
 In addition to animal welfare, an advantage of this approach is that human cells are used and the humanized models may have greater relevance to human disease than animal models.

 We are using oncolytic viruses to try to block the growth of tumors and especially the development of metastases.
 RNA technologies are also used to combat dangerous viral infections.

-The department provides basic teaching in biochemistry as well as advanced teaching in molecular medicine within the biotechnology and food technology courses.
+In teaching, the department provides basic teaching in biochemistry as well as advanced teaching in molecular medicine within the biotechnology and food technology courses.